seansimkus/Shopify-Challange/README.md

 Date: Jan 05, 2022

-This repository is my submission for Winter 2022 Data Science Intern Challenge.
+This repository is my submission for Summer 2022 Data Science Intern Challenge.

 Code for question 1 is located in [DS-Challenge-Question1.ipynb](https://github.com/seansimkus/Shopify-Challange/blob/main/DS-Challenge-Question1.ipynb)